How To Become an Electronic Music Producer – Beginner’s guide 2019

-To learn how to DJ and produce electronic music is the easiest part.
+To learn how to DJ and produce electronic music is the most natural part.
 To become a professional musician requires many actions, talent, and spiritual strength.
 Once again, a DJ and music producer are two different professions.
-You can be the one without the other and it works both ways.
-If your passion for music is limitless, you can achieve A plethora of advantages that will be extremely beneficial in the near future.
+You can be the one without the other, and it works both ways.
+If your passion for music is limitless, you can achieve A plethora of advantages that will be extremely beneficial shortly.

 Why become a DJ and a music producer

-First of all, you expand your social network by meeting and collaborating with a plethora of artists and it will get your name up faster along with high references.
+First of all, you expand your social network by meeting and collaborating with a plethora of artists, and it will get your name up faster along with great references.
 And secondly and most important you will improve your skills.
 Having experience as a DJ, you have a better idea and knowledge of what the crowd wants.
 It’s a great advantage to know the beats and sounds that intrigue the people when you start making music.
-From the other side, learning to compose a track, and the parts of which is structured (kick, snare, h-hats, bass, synth etc.) will have as a result to master counting beats and bars.
+From the other side, learning to compose a track, and the parts of which is structured (drums, bass, synth, etc.) will master counting beats and bars, and therefore your mixing and beat-matching skills.
 And this is how you make your mixes sound professional.

 2. HOME RECORDING STUDIO EQUIPMENT